 In Remembrance

-In late March 2026, Zofia was diagnosed with a sudden and aggressive illness.
+In late March 2026, Zofia was diagnosed with an aggressive, advanced-stage neuroendocrine cancer.
 Though her time with it was brief, she faced each day with the same grace and dignity that had guided her throughout her life.
-Comforted by the unwavering love of her husband Augustyn, her daughter Aleksandra, and her son Krzysztof, she remained the heart of her family until her final moments in New York.
+Comforted by the unwavering love of her husband Augustyn, her daughter Aleksandra, and her son Krzysztof, she remained the heart of her family until her final moments at her home on Rockaway.

 She will be remembered not for how her life ended, but for the warmth, kindness, and love she gave so generously throughout it.